tdoan5/Kubernetes/README.md

 `docker push tdoan5/cs5550-demo .`

+4. Deploy the web api on a VM using `deploy_api.sh` script.

-4. Create Kubernetes cluster using deploy_kubernetes.sh script
+5. Create Kubernetes cluster using `deploy_kubernetes.sh` script.

-5. LoadBalancer service will stays in pending status in about 30-60sec before getting the external-ip assigned.
+6. LoadBalancer service will stays in pending status in about 30-60sec before getting the external-ip assigned.
 After 30s – 60s, we can call follow command to get external-ip and test the deployed app:

 `kubectl get service cc5550`